 Mrs. Pope has given $12 million to Bascom Palmer Eye Institute to create the Lois Pope Center for Retinal & Macular Degeneration Research at Bascom Palmer’s Palm Beach Gardens, Florida campus.
 The largest gift ever received by Bascom Palmer, it was made in memory of Mrs. Pope’s mother, who suffered from macular degeneration prior to her death.

-Mrs. Pope most recently launched Lois’ Vision4Kids, an initiative that provides free vision screenings and glasses for children 2-18 years of age from schools and youth organizations in Palm Beach County in conjunction with the Bascom Palmer Eye Institute.
+Mrs. Pope most recently spearheaded two new initiatives at Bascom Palmer: Lois’ Vision4Kids, an endeavor that provides free vision screenings and glasses for children 2-18 years of age from schools and youth organizations in Palm Beach County in conjunction with the Bascom Palmer Eye Institute; and the Whole Eye Transplant, a “moonshot” that seeks to develop the world’s first whole eye transplant; the eye is one of four organs yet to be successfully transplanted, with the others being the ear, spine and brain.

 Her beneficence has also provided scholarships to low-income teens who aspire to be community medical doctors, a clean water system for a village in Guatemala, support for African women who were victims of female mutilation, and many other initiatives helping the voiceless and vulnerable in society.
 Moreover, she has donated 16 ambulances to Magen David Adom, Israel’s emergency response service.
 She is the largest non-Jewish donor to the organization.